opennode/waldur-zabbix/docs/api.rst

  - interface_parameters - host interface parameters (optional, default value will be taken from service settings, if not specified);
  - host_group_name - host group name (optional, default value will be taken from service settings if not specified);
- - templates - optional list of template urls.
+ - templates - list of template urls (optional, default value will be taken from service settings if not specified).

 Example of a valid request:

 .. code-block:: http